Anti-Müllerian hormone: Biomarker of Turner syndrome

-Turner syndrome is the most common sex chromosome-related inherited diseases in female around the world, with the incidence of 1 in 2000 live female births.
+Turner syndrome is the most common sex chromosome-related inherited diseases in females around the world, with the incidence of 1 in 2000 live female births.
 One of the significant pathological features is the premature ovarian failure, leading to amenorrhea or even infertility.
 Follicle stimulating hormone and inhibin B were recommended to be monitored routinely by specialists to speculate the condition of ovary.
 Recently, anti-Müllerian hormone is advised as a more accurate biomarker for follicular development by several researchers.
 The biological function of anti-Müllerian hormone in ovary is to counteract the recruitment of primordial follicles triggered by FSH, reserving the follicle pool for further recruitment and ovulation.
-When menopause takes place, the serum concentration of anti-Müllerian hormone will be nearly undetectable amongst normal women.
+When menopause takes place, the serum concentration of anti-Müllerian hormone will be nearly undetectable among normal women.
 Thus, variations in AMH levels during childhood may theoretically predict the duration of any given girl's reproductive life span, assuming that the speed of the continuous follicle loss is comparable between individuals.